Kubernetes Legacy Package Repositories Will Be Frozen On September 13, 2023

 The existing packages in the legacy repositories will be available for the foreseeable future.
 However, the Kubernetes project can't provide any guarantees on how long is that going to be.
 The deprecated legacy repositories, and their contents, might be removed at any time in the future and without a further notice period.

 The Kubernetes project strongly recommends migrating to the new community-owned repositories as soon as possible.
+Migrating to the new package repositories is required to consume the official Kubernetes packages.

 Given that no new releases will be published to the legacy repositories after the September 13, 2023 cut-off point, you will not be able to upgrade to any patch or minor release made from that date onwards.